-Ashley Graham Calls Out Rihanna for Not Including ‘Curvy’ Models in Her Runway Show
+Ashley Graham Criticizes Rihanna for Excluding ‘Curvy’ Models From Show

-Despite widespread acclaim for her racially diverse Fenty x Puma runway show at New York Fashion Week on Sunday, Rihanna found a critic in Ashley Graham, who saw a huge issue with the collection’s lack of curvier models.
+Despite widespread acclaim for her racially diverse Fenty x Puma runway show at New York Fashion Week on Sunday, Rihanna found a critic in Ashley Graham, who saw an issue with the collection’s lack of curvier models.

 In an interview with Yahoo Style, the 29-year-old model, who prefers the term “curvy” over “plus-size,” opened up about her disappointment in seeing a dearth of diverse bodies walking the runway at New York Fashion Week.
 Though she only mentioned a few designers by name, Graham criticized the event as a whole for not making larger strides toward body diversity.